CP-like Symmetry with Discrete and Continuous Groups and CP Violation/Restoration: CP/CP-like Symmetry and Spontaneous Symmetry Breaking

 Next, we discuss the fate of the CP-like symmetry.
 Let us assume that $H$ is a type I group.
 As mentioned above, if a model is invariant under $H$ and CP-like transformations, the physical CP is violated in general.
 Here one question arises immediately: is there a possibility that the CP-like transformation would become a proper CP transformation after further symmetry breaking of $H \to H'$?
-If such the VEV does not break the CP-like symmetry, it appears to be possible.
-A trivial example is the case where $H$ is completely broken down to $H' = I$, where all fields would belong to the only one representation of the trivial singlet ({\it multiplet merging}), and the CP-like partners can not be distinguished from each other.
+If the VEV does not break the CP-like symmetry, it appears to be possible.
+A trivial example is when $H$ is completely broken down to $H' = I$, resulting in all fields belonging to the trivial singlet representation ({\it multiplet merging}), making it impossible to distinguish between CP-like partners.
 Accordingly the CP-like transformation will spontaneously change to a proper CP transformation.
-This result is also evident from the definitions of both proper CP and CP-like transformations in Eqs.~\eqref{eq:U_CIA} and \eqref{eq:U_CPlike}.
-Considering more general case of $H' \neq I$, when two mutually exchanged representations of $\mathbf{r}_i$ and $\mathbf{r}_j$ belong to the same representation after SSB, the transformation matrix in Eq.~\eqref{eq:U_CPlike} should become to the one for the proper CP transformation in Eq.~\eqref{eq:U_CIA}.
+In a more general scenario where $H' \neq I$, if two mutually exchanged representations, $\mathbf{r}_i$ and $\mathbf{r}_j$, belong to the same representation after SSB, the transformation matrix in Eq.~\eqref{eq:U_CPlike} should change to that of a proper CP transformation in Eq.~\eqref{eq:properCP}.
 On the contrary, the spontaneous CP violation may occur when two mutually exchanged fields under a proper CP transformation split into two distinct representations ({\it multiplet splitting}).
 The details of such examples will be shown in what follows.